Have you noticed children while they are playing? They are often so engrossed in what they are doing and they seem to be in another world.

 I feel overwhelmed.

 In such moments, I do a mindfulness meditation exercise (read below to see how to do it).
 It calms my mind and helps me relax.
-I am able to concentrate on the task in hand better.
+I am able to concentrate on the task at hand better.

 Mindfulness helps you increase focus and concentration because you are making an effort to bring your attention to the present moment repeatedly.

 It even has the power to change your brain.
-The effect of mindfulness practice can last long even when you are not consciously doing it, because new neuron connections are formed through neuroplasticity.
+The effect of mindfulness practice can last long even when you are not consciously doing it because new neuron connections are formed through neuroplasticity.